Robbie Grossman Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Rays pitching staff ranks 19th in MLB.
+- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 20th in the league.

-- The Rays have a 3.54 team ERA that ranks third among all MLB pitching staffs.
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.53).

-- Rays pitchers combine to give up the eighth-fewest home runs in baseball (63 total, one per game).
+- Rays pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).

-- The Rays will look to Glasnow (0-0) in his third start this season.
+- Bradley makes the start for the Rays, his eighth of the season.
+He is 4-2 with a 3.60 ERA and 48 strikeouts through 35 2/3 innings pitched.

-- In his last appearance on Saturday, the right-hander tossed 5 1/3 innings against the Boston Red Sox, giving up one earned run while surrendering four hits.
+- The right-hander's most recent time out was on Sunday against the Boston Red Sox, when he threw five innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.